By Mark Wachtler

 November 27, 2011.
 Los Angeles.
-Democrats and Republicans around the country are scratching their heads wondering where all of America’s jobs went.
+(ONN) Democrats and Republicans around the country are scratching their heads wondering where all of America’s jobs went.
 A report released by the Scripts Howard News Service and detailed in this weekend’s Chicago Sun Times shows that cities like Chicago lost a staggering one-third of their manufacturing jobs over the past ten years.
 In fact, Chicago has lost more jobs than any other city in the nation except Los Angeles with its larger population.
 Where did they go and why?

 The 3 men who purposely changed America from a manufacturing-based economy into a service-based economy.